jbs2/bridgecraft/README.md

 have fun playing this game

+install:
 	run make to compile it

+play:
-use your mouse (buttons) to play move your mouse holding the right mouse button switch between full screen and window mode using the F1 key hit ESC to exit
+	use your mouse (buttons) to play
+	move your mouse holding the right mouse button switch between full screen and window mode using the F1 key hit ESC to exit
+	click the left mouse button while still holding the right one